spence-s/simple-pug-loader/README.md

 The defacto loader for compiling pug templates is [`pug-loader`](https://github.com/pugjs/pug-loader).

-`simple-pug-loader` does the same thing but better for many use cases.
+`simple-pug-loader` does the same thing, only better for many use cases.

+#### Problems with pug-loader
 Pug loader, while it can work well, has not been well maintained.
-It suffers from many issues that cause it to not respect normal pug scoping rules and it also handles includes and mixins clunkily.
-It uses its own - somewhat complicated - way of parsing out includes and mixins and then using webpack requires to get the code loaded into the module correctly.
-While this works satisfactorily many times, with more complexities in the pug code, you end up running into a lot of weird and unexpected issues with the front end templates it creates and weird bugs arise from where variables aren't being passed to included templates and mixins properly.
-Because of the odd way it requires some instances of pug templates, templates don't respond and rebuild correctly as expected when watching using `webpack --watch`.
+It suffers from many issues that cause it to not respect normal pug scoping rules and it also handles includes and mixins a bit clunkily.
+It uses its own - somewhat complicated - way of parsing out includes and mixins and then replaces them with `require` statements in order to get the code loaded into the module correctly.
+While this works satisfactorily many times, with more complexities in the pug code, you end up running into a lot of unexpected issues when the webpack `require` works completely different from pug `include`.
+Because of the odd way it requires some of the included pug templates, the templates are "orphaned" in the webpack dependency graph and don't respond correctly using `webpack --watch`, they either don't rebuild at all - or they rebuild the orphaned module and not the parent, so it makes watching untrust worthy.
 You can see a lot of the same gripes over and over in the [issues](https://github.com/pugjs/pug-loader/issues).

+#### What does simple-pug-loader do better?
 This loader is just a simple wrapper around pugs `compileClientWithDependenciesTracked` function.
-The loader tells webpack to track any dependencies using pugs own methods of tracking rather than monkey patching it with a custom function/pug plugin like `pug-loader` does.
-Then we give webpack the list of dependencies for the file, so it never gets confused on what to build when a file changes.
+We compile directly using pug, then we hand the list of dependencies for the file straight to webpack so it never gets confused on what to build when a file changes.
+Because it's just pug and no sugar - it's just a lot more predictable.

+#### Caveats
-We only a slight change to pugs algorithm when an `include` is not another pug file, but rather a different file type altogether.
+We _only_ slightly change pugs algorithm when an `include` is not referencing another pug file but rather a different file type altogether.
 This is called a `raw include` under the hood.
-In the case of raw includes, we then tell webpack require the raw module independently of pug as a string.
-This embeds the raw file right in the pug template as a string as is intended in most cases and the file is tracked as a dependencie properly in webpack.
+We do this because in some cases, pug doesn't compile to a valid JS function when these files are processed and webpack will throw errors.
+In the case of raw includes, we make webpack require the raw module independently of pug as a string.
+Then we embed the raw file right in the pug template as a string (just as pug was originally trying to do) and the file is tracked as a dependency in webpack properly.
+As a consequence of this, locals and variables will not be available in the non-pug include.
+It is reccomended that you not `include` any other file type anyway, but rather pass `require` as a global variable into your template and require any non-pug assets instead of including them, unless you need to render the file on the server sometimes as well.

+#### Personal Needs
-While I haven't seen the exact reasons for `pug-loader` forcing webpack requires in the situations it does, I'm sure there is one and if you run across cases where this loader doesn't work for you, but `pug-loader` does, please file an issue!
+While I haven't seen the exact reasons for `pug-loader` forcing webpack requires in the situations it does, I'm sure there are good reasons for it and if you run across cases where this loader doesn't work for you and `pug-loader` does, please file an issue!
+I will try to prioritize getting anything working for anyone who wants to use a more stable and maintained pug loader.

-I personally haven't found use cases that do not benefit from the simpler approach I am employing with this plugin yet.

-My use personal use case is that I render many templates both server and client side and I want predictability from both.
+My use personal use case is that I render many templates both server and client side and I want predictability from both and everything I have tested thus far has benefitted from this simpler approach that I am employing with this plugin.

-### Versions
+### Webpack Versions

-This loader will work best on Webpack 5 and likely 4.
+This loader will work best on Webpack 5 and likely 4 and node 12+.
 No guarantee for any lesser versions.
 Please file issues for webpack 4 or 5 problems.

 ## Install